Difference Between LLC and Sole Proprietorship

 - An LLC has a separate legal entity.
 The members of the LLC are considered separate from the business.
 On the other hand, in the case of a sole proprietorship, the owner and the business have no separate legal entity.

-- To form an LLC, one or more members need to follow the state regulations and register.
+- One or more members need to follow the state regulations and register to form an LLC.
 To form a sole proprietorship, one doesn’t need to follow any regulations.
 Rather, the owner needs to make sure that his business name is original.

 - To create an LLC, the members need to expend around $100 to $800.
 To form a sole proprietorship, the cost is much lesser than forming an LLC.

 - The members of an LLC will only have liability to the extent of their investments.
-For sole proprietorship, the liability of the owner is unlimited and there’s no protection on the liability.
+For sole proprietorship, the owner’s liability is unlimited, and there’s no protection on the liability.